• Working Hours - Mon - Thu: 8:00 - 17:00; Fri: 8:00 - 14:00

 Study duration is from 16 to 24 months and funding for the study is from the National Institute of Allergy and Infectious Diseases (NIAID).

-Project goals include:
+Project objectives include:

 This study is to carry out analyses of dried blood spot specimens collected during the Nigeria AIDS Indicator and Impact Survey (NAIIS).
 NAIIS is one of the largest household surveys ever conducted with over 200,000 respondents.
 Dried blood spots were collected from more than 205,000 individuals who gave their consent for storage and further testing of these specimens.
 The study will analyse these specimens using a multiplex bead-based laboratory assay.
 The multiplex laboratory enables testing for antibody presence for multiple diseases including malaria, vaccine-preventable diseases, neglected tropical diseases, and others in a single test run.